Frad27/CyclisticCaseStudy/README.md

 These findings collectively contribute valuable insights into user behavior, aiding in the formulation of targeted strategies and service improvements for both member and casual riders.

-All visualizations are available and accessible on Tableau through the following link: [insert the link here].
+All visualizations are available and accessible on Tableau through the following link: [Tableau](https://public.tableau.com/views/CyclisticCaseStudy_17066148978360/Totalrides?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link).

 ## PHASE 6: ACT